Koena-C/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to create an empty file hello
+script that adds execute permission to the owner of the file hello